-You want a mix of match schools (where you meet the average standards), safety schools (ones where you’re very likely to get in, based on your test scores and GPA), and reach schools (where you might be below the average, but offered better financial aid packages).
+You want a mix of match schools (where you meet the average standards), safety schools (ones where you’re very likely to get in, based on your test scores and GPA), and reach schools (where you might be below the average but offered better financial aid packages).
 And money should factor into the equation.
-Consider your Expected Family Contribution (EFC, which you’ll know after filling out the FAFSA), trends in financial aid, trends in tuition and your future income or hypothetical return.
+Consider your Expected Family Contribution (EFC, which you’ll know after filling out the FAFSA), trends in financial aid, the trends in tuition costs, and your future income or hypothetical return.

 Many college websites list the average aid they’ve given out, and you’ll want to see if it’s been stable or trending up or trending down.
 (If it’s down, question the financial validity of the school, says Peeler.)
 As for tuition, you can safely assume it’s trending up.
-Take a look at five majors you’re interested in and what the average alumni is earning with those degrees from each of the schools on your list.
+Take a look at five majors you’re interested in and what the average alumni are earning with those degrees from each of the schools on your list.
 And even if you’re unsure about your major, don’t let indecision lead to casting too wide of a net.
 You should have “specific reasons” for applying to each college on your list, says David Klein, CEO of CommonBond, a student loan refinancing company.
 “Be thoughtful about where you want to apply, and, by nature, that will save money.”

 You might be able to get some or all of your application fees waived.
 Peeler cautions, though, that fee waivers can be hard to come by.
 Not all schools offer them, and the ones that do often have eligibility requirements for them.
 Even still, it’s worth a shot.
 For example, if you take the SAT or SAT Subject Tests using the test fee waiver, you can apply to four schools, for free, from this list of over 2,000 participating schools.
 Additionally, The College Board has a directory of colleges that offer waivers.

 If you have limited financial resources, you can also fill out a Request for Application Fee Waiver Form from The National Association for College Admission Counseling (NACAC), as well as The Common Application Fee Waiver.
 If you don’t think you meet the eligibility requirements—or you don’t see one of your schools listed on a directory—ask your guidance counselor for direction and visit the school’s site to see if you could request one directly from the school.
-In some instances, there are ways to apply online for free, or get the fee waived for either visiting the school or being related to alumni.
+In some instances, there are ways to apply online for free or get the fee waived for either visiting the school or being related to alumni.

 Visiting in-state colleges is one thing, but making trips to see out-of-state schools can lead to taking vacation days and spending hundreds of dollars on airfare and hotels.